Understanding the Trimap Technology and Tools

 Simply paint a blue line around the edges of what you’d like to compute.
 The best part is, you don’t have to be perfect — just keep a little bit of the subject and the immediate area you’d like to mask inside of it.
 Our technology will do the heavy lifting.

 Select the red fill button to fill the area you’d like to remove and fill any areas to keep with green.
-Select either AI or Contrast mode to generate your mask!
-AI is the ideal mode for more complex masking, like trees, hair, fur, or any image containing a lot of details.
-This mode will be slightly slower.
-The Contrast mode is a faster, rougher mode, but may perform better in images with little contrast separation between foreground and background.
+Select either AI, Translucent, or Contrast mode to generate your mask!
+The AI mode is the ideal model for more complex masking tasks, like trees, hair, fur, or any image containing a lot of details.
+The Translucent mode is a special AI mode perfect for fabrics and semi-transparent materials such as veils or mesh.
+Please note this mode is not meant to work on glass objects because of its reflective qualities.
+The Contrast mode is great for simpler subjects with simpler backgrounds, which have little contrast separation between foreground and background.
+For example, objects with straight lines and buildings.

-Our smart brushes (Cut, Keep, and Compute) utilize our technology and enable you to make clean and accurate refinements without the pressure of painting perfectly.
+Our smart brushes (Mask, Keep, Cut) utilize our technology and enable you to make clean and accurate refinements without the pressure of painting perfectly.
 Our machines will make the decisions for you and speed up your workflow!

-With the new “Auto” button, you can let Mask AI auto-detect your subject and create a trimap for you as a quick starting point!
-The Auto button is designed to save you even less input time and works great with so many visual options (people, cars, animals, etc.), but it might not be the right solution for every subject, so be sure to check over it before hitting compute!
+With the Auto- Detect tools, you can let Mask AI auto-detect your subject and create a Trimap for you as a quick starting point!
+The Auto buttons are designed to save you even less input time and work great with so many visual options (people, cars, animals, etc.), but it might not be the right solution for every subject, so be sure to check over it before hitting compute!